 Thinking about choosing a new mattress?
 With so much choice out there it can be difficult to know where to start, which is where our comprehensive mattress reviews come in.

 Whether you're a side sleeper, stomach sleeper or looking for a mattress that will aid back ache, our guides are designed to help you find a style that suits you.
+You can browse all our best mattresses in our buyer's guide to the top picks – but don't miss this deep review first.
 Up today, the Mirapocket Eco Comfort Breathe 2000 (firm) from Silentnight.

 Type: Pocket spring

 Sizes: Single, double, king, super king

 Who will this eco-friendly mattress suit?

 Why you can trust Real Homes Our expert reviewers spend hours testing and comparing products and services so you can choose the best for you.
 Find out more about how we test.

 Sweaty sleepers with broken internal thermostats and eco-warriors + anyone seeking value for money.

 About our review – and our reviewer

 Linda Clayton has been writing about homes and interiors for nearly 20 years, working for publications such as Homes & Gardens, Country Homes & Interiors, Real Homes, Ideal Home, Livingetc and House Beautiful.
 Linda and her husband spend between five and 10 nights sleeping on each mattress.
 Find her on Twitter at @lindaclayton (opens in new tab) and @lindaclaytonwrites (opens in new tab) on Insta.